-If an international student will be traveling outside the United States of America for any period of time and for any reason, he or she must receive authorized signature/approval on his or her I-20 form from the Associate Director of Admissions prior to departure.
+If an international student will be traveling outside the United States of America for any period of time and for any reason, they must receive authorized signature/approval on their I-20 form from the Associate Director of Admissions prior to departure.
 Questions regarding visas or immigration matters should also be directed to the Registrar.